blockpane/fio-search/README.md

 # fio-search

-A minimal web UI to handle searching for a [FIO](https://fioprotocol.io) if a domain or address (name@domain) has been registered.
+A minimal web UI to handle searching if a [FIO](https://fioprotocol.io) domain or address (name@domain) has been registered.
 Not much more to it than that.
+There's a live example on my site [blockpane.com](https://snap.blockpane.com/fio-search/index.html) available.

-Performing a table query for FIO addresses is a little tricky, so although simple this tool provides a decent in-browser example of building the query (see App.vue for a full example):
+Performing a table query for FIO addresses is a little tricky, so although simple, this tool provides a decent in-browser example of building the query (see App.vue for a full example):

 ```vue